LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/PointersAndReferences/const.md

   const type * const variable = some memory address;
   type const * const variable = some memory address;

+An example of a const pointer to a const object using either of two legal forms:

+  int d = 1;
+  const int* const x = &d; // (1)
+  int const* const x2 = &d; // (2)

+Now neither the pointer nor the object can be changed.
+Some people argue that the second form is more consistent because  the const is always placed to the right of what it modifies.
+You’ll have to decide which is clearer for your particular coding style.

 Both the address contained in the pointer and the value being pointed to are constant and cannot be changed (most restrictive variant):